abdullahselek/HerePy/README.rst

 GeocoderApi
 -----------

-Is the wrapper for HERE Geoder API, to use this wrapper and all other wrapper you need a AppId and AppCode which you can get from `HERE Developer Portal <https://developer.here.com/>`_.
+Is the wrapper for HERE Geoder API, to use this wrapper and all other wrappers you need a AppId and AppCode which you can get from `HERE Developer Portal <https://developer.here.com/>`_.

 Initiation of GeocoderApi